asif-sailpoint/Aleena/README.md

 Python 3.10.0 was used in authoring this script and is recommended to be installed to run this script locally.
 Please visit the following page on instructions on how to setup and download Python for your machine: https://www.python.org/downloads/

-Also, it is recommended to install a few additional modules (pip install) to make sure things execute smoothly: requests, datetime, time, smtplib, ssl, MIMEMultipart from email.mime.text import MIMEText, tabulate, date
+Also, it is recommended to install a few additional modules (pip install) to make sure things execute smoothly: requests, datetime, time, smtplib, ssl, MIMEMultipart, MIMEText, tabulate, and date.
 ## Run Locally

 Clone the project